 The day before the actual Stella Alpina Rally, my dad and I decided to ride up the track to give me a chance to have a go at off-roading whilst it was still relatively quiet and not heaving with other motorcyclists.
 Up until this point, I wasn’t entirely sure that I was brave enough to try off-roading on my Superdream.
 However, I eventually told myself that there’s no point in riding all the way to

 I’m so glad I tried it in the end because, whilst it was hard work and exhausting, it was so fun!
-As a novice, sometimes it was a little awkward when approaching a ‘hairpin’ corner with other motorcyclists coming down in the opposite direction, but in no time I was blatting up the mountain like a pro!
-After the rally I was actually proud of how dirty and dusty my motorcycle was!
+As a novice, sometimes it was a little awkward when approaching a hairpin corner with other motorcyclists coming down in the opposite direction, but in no time I was blatting up the mountain like a pro!
+After the rally I was really proud of how dirty and dusty my motorcycle was.

 After the day of the Stella Alpina Rally, my group of friends and I moved on to Marmora for 3 more days of off-roading before we all set off home.
 It’s something that I would certainly recommend because if you’ve travelled all the way to

-experience, even if I may have been on an inappropriate motorcycle for
+experience, even if I may have been on an inappropriate bike for

 off-roading.
 No doubt it has given me a new set of riding skills and has really

-boosted my confidence in the handling of my motorcycle.
+boosted my confidence in the handling of my bike.